wokka1/ethos_monitor/README.md

  by default, nothing is enabled, so it will print to the command line

-the ethos_hostname has to be set or you will get an error change the variables accordingly
+the ethos_hostname has to be set or you will get an error

+change the variables accordingly

 Prowl info at https://github.com/caronc/apprise/wiki/Notify_prowl

 Cisco Spark info at https://www.ciscospark.com/ and https://developer.ciscospark.com/

-no worranty or support comes with this, use it as you want licensed under GPLv3
+no warranty or support comes with this, use it as you want

+licensed under GPLv3